devanshisaraf/Customer-Market-Segmentation-using-Unsupervised-Machine-Learning/README.md

-# Unsupervised Machine Learning for Customer Market Segmentation
+# Customer Market Segmentation using Unsupervised Machine Learning

 This repository contains my completed guided project from Coursera's "Unsupervised Machine Learning for Customer Market Segmentation."
 In this project, I applied unsupervised learning techniques to segment a customer market, identifying distinct groups of customers based on their purchasing behavior and other characteristics.